To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 Thank you for taking the time to read through my motives for applying for your open Shelter Volunteer role.
 I relish the chance to discuss with you in person how my unconditional love for animals of all kinds makes me an ideal candidate.
 You can reach me at (123) 456-7890 or james.smythe@gmail.com, and I look forward to hearing from you soon.

-Usually, you should use business letter formatting for your motivation letter, which includes:
+Usually, you should use business letter formatting for your motivation letter.
+This includes:

 - the contact person’s name and contact information in a left-aligned list